HugeFrog24/gpt-video-transcriber/README.md

 ## Project Status

-This project is in development and not production-ready.
+⚠️ This project is in development and **not production-ready**.
 The following improvements are necessary:

 - [ ] **Configurable AI Prompt**: The AI prompt is hardcoded with a specific channel name (HugeFrog24).
 It needs to be configurable for different users and use cases.
 - [ ] **Improved Error Handling**: Error handling for large texts needs enhancement to ensure robustness.

-## How to Use
+## Usage

 ### For Developers